IRNAS/pulseox-testing/statistical/signal quality.md

   ## TEST A
-  Plug the finger clip into device A. Instruct the patient to mount the finger clip on their index finger in any orientation.
+  Plug the finger probe into device A. Instruct the patient to mount the finger clip on their index finger in any orientation.

   Requirements:
   - the device must run flawlessly showing both SpO2% and HR values for at least 30s.